“Don’t you get it? They’re just people!” Ben said.

-“You’re right.” the being said making an adjustment to his screen and it starts flickering.
+“You’re right.” the being said making an adjustment to his screen causing it to flicker.
 Images and symbols scroll through.

 “Yes.”
 The screen stops flickering.
-Several symbols are on screen but the language doesn’t make any sense.
+Several symbols are on the screen but the language doesn’t make any sense to Ben.
 The being is quiet as he reads through until suddenly he stops and the screen disappears.

 “The mission has changed.”
-The being goes to the kitchen and opens the refrigerator door.
-He starts pulling things out and placing on the counter.
+The Being goes to the kitchen and opens the refrigerator door.
+He starts pulling things out and placing them on the counter.

 “You hungry?
-I mean we don’t have much, but I can,” Jeremy’s voice faded as the being helped himself.
+I mean we don’t have much, but I can pull something together,” Jeremy’s voice faded as the Being helped himself.